 When I was offered the opportunity to join our one-week Mount Toubkal trekking holiday the emotions were mixed.
 I was filled with excitement at the prospect of something new; a country I’d never visited before, a new challenge and a real adventure which I knew I’d never do on my own – but I was also bubbling with worries about whether I was fit enough for the challenge, how I’d cope with the heat, the altitude, camping, being in a group of people I didn’t know… the list was endless.

-I met my friendly group and our leader at our hotel in Marrakech and felt better immediately.
+That evening I met our fantastic leader Lahcen and the friendly group and felt better immediately.
 We chatted with each other about expectations for the trip and the next morning we set off for the short transfer into the Atlas Mountains where we would begin our trek in the ski resort town of Oukaimeden.

-We had a short walk to our first lunch spot; a table was set up under a shady tree and we were presented with the most amazing salad.
+We had a short walk to our first lunch spot; a table was set up under a shady tree, we met our muleteers, chef and mules and we were presented with the most amazing salad.
 I decided there and then I was going to love this experience.
 The trip started in earnest after that with a longer hike up a pass and down into the valley.
 The amazing team of muleteers had the tents all put up for us when we arrived at our camp at Foussarou.
 We were invited into the larger meal tent for the very important ritual of green tea before dinner and finished with camomile tea and this continued every night.

 sunset camp